Device reset to factory settings means the following:

-- check date and time; set correct if necessary
+- check date and time; set correct or else updates would fail

 - sign in to your Jolla account which requires to select the Internet connection (WLAN or mobile data); instead of signing in you can also register a new Jolla account (this requires a different email address, though).
 If signing in should keep failing then skip this step and sign in once you have completed the startup actions.
 You will need sign in to get the SailfishOS update in chapter 2 below.

-- SKIP "Get your apps" (we will do this later, too)
+- SKIP "Get your apps" (we will do this later)

-- run through the Tutorial introducing the gestures of Jolla (or skip it by tapping all four corners of the display in clockwise direction - start from top left)
+- SKIP the Tutorial introducing the gestures of Jolla by tapping all four corners of the display in clockwise direction - start from top left.

 - install your mostly used applications from Jolla Store (install more apps later)